canjs/canjs/docs/can-guides/upgrade/migrating-to-canjs-4.md

 > Many of the changes in this guide are available as codemods using
 > [can-migrate](#Usingcodemods)

+If you would rather follow along to a presentation, see [CanJS 4 Upgrade Presentation](#CanJS4UpgradePresentation).

 ## Preparing for migration

 If you are still on CanJS 2.x, you'll first need to upgrade to CanJS 3 before jumping to 4.
 Follow the [migrate-3 CanJS 3 migration guide] before proceeding with this guide.